ChameleonCloud/docs/source/user/project.rst

 ------------------

 To create a project, click the *+Create a Project* button.
-After filling out and submit the request form, a system administrator will review your request and notify you once your project gets approved.
+After filling out and submitting the request form, a system administrator will review your request and notify you once your project gets approved.
 Project durations are six months with a default allocation of 20,000 :ref:`service-units`.